NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 General contractors in Nevada must hold a state license from the Nevada State Contractors Board (NSCB) for any construction, alteration or repair of buildings or other structures.

-Applicants must show four years of experience as a journeyman, foreman, supervising employee or contractor and pass both a trade exam and a business and law exam.
+Applicants must show four years of experience as a journeyman, foreman, supervising employee or contractor.
+They must also pass both a trade exam and a business and law exam.

 Under Senate Bill 130, the NSCB will begin offering a restricted contractor license by January 1, 2027 for limited-scope projects.
-Applicants for this license will need two years of verified experience and completion of a business counseling or similar program.
+Applicants for this license will need two years of verified experience as well as proof of completion of a business counseling program or similar.

 Required business insurance in Nevada: